Common Cancer-Preventing Fruits

 Citrus Fruits

 Citrus fruits such as oranges, grapefruits, and lemons are rich in vitamin C and flavonoids.
-Research has shown that the flavonoids in citrus fruits have anti-cancer effects, potentially preventing various cancers, including nasopharyngeal, oral, gastric, breast, pancreatic, and lung cancers.
+Research has shown that the flavonoids in citrus fruits have anti-cancer effects that potentially prevent various cancers, including nasopharyngeal, oral, gastric, breast, pancreatic, and lung cancers.

 Rainbow Diet: A Holistic Approach